 We understand more.

-Starting at the end of chapter 8, the Gospel of Mark tells us that Jesus began to tell his disciples about his upcoming death, resurrection, and second coming.
+Starting at the end of chapter 8, the Gospel of Mark tells us that Jesus began to tell his disciples about his upcoming death and resurrection.
 His purpose, in part, seemed to be preparation.
 Mark 9:32 says that the disciples “didn’t understand what [Jesus] was saying, . . . and they were afraid to ask him what he meant.”
 When Peter heard Jesus talk this way, he was so confused he took Jesus aside and rebuked him.
-Despite having followed him for two-to-three years, the disciples didn’t quite grasp his full purpose or the fullness of what they would be asked to do.
+Despite having followed him for years, the disciples didn’t quite grasp his full purpose or the fullness of what they would be asked to do.
 And so, all through the second half of the Gospels, part of Jesus’ ministry to his disciples is to prepare them so that they’ll understand what’s coming.

 We maximize impact.